jxtngx/applied-ai-engineering/README.md

 > see [torchtune-cookbook](https://github.com/jxtngx/torchtune-cookbook) for additional post-training examples

 > [!NOTE]
-> see [llamastack-cookbook](https://github.com/jxtngx/llamastack-cookbook) for additional agent examples
+> see [llamastack-cookbook](https://github.com/jxtngx/llamastack-cookbook) for additional llama stack examples

 > [!IMPORTANT]
-> using this template requires an AWS account and knowledge of EC2 deep learning AMIs and bedrock
+> using this template requires an AWS account and knowledge of ec2 deep learning AMIs and bedrock